-PCOS is a common condition that’s not commonly understood, which isn’t terribly surprising.
+PCOS is a common condition that is not well understood, which isn’t terribly surprising.

 The frustrating reality of many women’s health conditions is that there’s not enough information available to the public…and an absolute abundance of false claims.